getkksingh1/prompt-engineering-guide/README.md

 MIT License

-This is fork of dair-ai/Prompt-Engineering-Guide, all language support has not removed to make it light weight.
+This is fork of dair-ai/Prompt-Engineering-Guide, all other languages except English support has not removed to make it light weight.